 Don’t forget the fruit

 If you are worried about the sugar content of fruit, there is no need to be.
 Fruit is full of so many vitamins and minerals, and the sugar in it is naturally occurring.
-It’s very different from added sugars you might find in a box of cereal.
+It's very different from added sugars you might find in a cereal box.

 Most people don't eat enough fruit as they get older.
 If your child wants to eat fruits, let them go for it!
 Each breakfast we serve has a fruit with it.
 It's a great way to start the day off with a big dose of vitamins and minerals!

 Once you’ve got all of that added to a bowl, add some milk or yogurt and you are good to go.
 Milk of any kind will work.
 Even for babies, cow’s milk is fine as long as they are not being given it to drink.

 Sticking with a whole milk instead of a low fat milk as they get older will help them to stay full longer, which is always a bonus!